MooseTheory/100-days-of-code/log.md

 **Thoughts**: I need to create some kind of automated build thing for this.
 I can live without automated deploy for now, but builds would be handy.

 **Link to work**: https://github.com/MooseTheory/dumbot/commit/470e611658d19114054f7ce634a0149dbcba5ca6

+### Day 6: 26 August 2021

+**Today's Progress**: Started a react project to make sure I can do a thing on Tuesday.

+**Thoughts**: Documentation for starting a typescript project with react is a bit lacking, but I think I've got it sorted.
+Also, can I help VSCode's import import Material Icon's easier?
+Missed Thursday, that's probably going to kinda be a thing, as I have a Destiny 2 raid those nights, and that doesn't leave much time for work+dinner+code.
+I'll accept it as something I have failed at.

+**Link to work**: None for today, there's nothing to commit.